Introduction to APIs

 3. The server processed your request and sent you a response containing the programming joke you requested.

 That is all there is to an API—you send a request, and you receive a response.
-You might have noticed a dropdown with the option GET selected in the website you just used.
-That is one of the many HTTP methods you can use to make API requests.

 In the next section, we’ll learn about the different types of HTTP methods you can use.